sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

+- Comparison can be used like if you're in good condition you can look upon who are above you and chase to reach there.

+- Comparison can be used like if you're in bad condition you can look upon who are below you and feel better that you're in better position.

+- Comparison is the theif of joy. ~ President Theodore Roosevelt

 - Relax your body slowly from toe to head via guiding (mental suggestions), then relax your breathing slowly and then relax your thoughts slowly.
 Sleep! ~ Sahil

 - “In every human, there is a sense that something infinite has been lost.” – Niels Bohr